Arriving at……University College Cork

 Pausing and taking stock in this way allows us to tune into our feelings.
 Arriving at university may be a time of great excitement, adventure and discovery.
 Being in college brings both privilege and responsibility.
 It is a time for greater independence, both in thought and action.
 Sometimes when adjusting to new people, new places and new demands, we can feel overwhelmed.
 We all feel overwhelmed at times, even though we may not show it to others on Instagram, Snapchat or the like, or talk about it to our friends.
 This is entirely normal and not a sign that something is wrong, even though the feelings can be difficult.
 If you can remember to ‘be here now’ and breathe in this moment, you can allow your thoughts to ease and your body to settle.
 Remember too the words of UCC’s new Strategic Plan ‘Independent Thinking, Shared Ambition’.
 A greater level of independence is required but your ambition to succeed and have a happy and fulfilling time at college is likely shared by many who wish to support you.
-Do not be afraid to ask for help, from your lecturers, college services like library staff and Skills Centre staff, Student Health services, peer support leaders, classmates, family and friends.
-Part of the challenge but excitement of settling into university life is finding your tribe, those who, as Ruth Fitzmaurice recently described in her powerful book, you turn to for solace and solidarity.
+Do not be afraid to ask for help, from your lecturers, college services like library staff and Skills Centre staff, the First Year Experience Coordinator, Student Health services, peer support leaders, classmates, family and friends.
+Part of the challenge but the excitement of settling into university life is finding your tribe, those who, as Ruth Fitzmaurice recently described in her powerful book, you turn to for solace and solidarity.

 Albert Einstein once wrote that “the value of a college education is not the learning of many facts but the training of the mind to think” (as cited in Garber, 2016).
 In fact, complex problem solving, critical thinking and creativity are the top three skills identified by the World Economic Forum (2016) as job skills that will be required of the workforce in and beyond 2020, the time when many current UCC undergraduates will enter the world of work.
 Remember though that, like acquiring any other skill, training your mind to think takes patience, practice and persistence.
 One effective learning strategy is to apply a metaphor that Donna Wilson and Marcus Conyers call “explain it to your brain.”
 Students who use self-explanation tell themselves what they are thinking and doing when learning, a strategy closely related to metacognition, which is a characteristic of successful student learning and of professional success across careers.